nod3zer0/subfit/README.md

 password: password
 ```

-if there is only username, you can use prompt and it will ask only for password
+If there is only username, it will ask for password in terminal.

 ```yaml
 username: xlogin00